hammurabi-dev/hammurabiX/joss/README.md

-- this is the directory built for placing the paper prepared for JOSS publication
+- this is the directory built for JOSS (Journal of Open Source Software) publication